The Costa Concordia will float once more on Monday if an operation to raise the luxury liner from the seabed is successful.

 Engineers will float a small section at first to check for structural damage.
 If the Costa Concordia cannot be moved in one piece, it will have to be dismantled where it is.

-Water is expelled from a caisson during a test on the wrecked Costa Concordia cruise ship on July 12, 2014.
 The prospect has prompted criticism from Greenpeace and other groups concerned about rubbish and debris polluting the surrounding Mediterranean.

 If the structure is safe, the ship will be moved 30 meters away from shore before being gradually refloated.